 “A man with a conviction is a hard man to change.
 Tell him you disagree and he turns away.
 Show him facts or figures and he questions your sources.
 Appeal to logic and he fails to see your point.”

-Consider one explanation:
+Consider another explanation:

 “It would seem that expecting people to be convinced by the facts flies in the face of, you know, the facts.
 The theory of motivated reasoning builds on a key insight of modern neuroscience: Reasoning is actually suffused with emotion (or what researchers often call ‘affect’).
 Not only are the two inseparable, but our positive or negative feelings about people, things, and ideas arise much more rapidly than our conscious thoughts, in a matter of milliseconds—fast enough to detect with an EEG device, but long before we’re aware of it.
 That shouldn’t be surprising: Evolution required us to react very quickly to stimuli in our environment.
 It’s a ‘basic human survival skill,’ explains political scientist Arthur Lupia of the University of Michigan.
 We push threatening information away; we pull friendly information close.
 We apply fight-or-flight reflexes not only to predators, but to data itself.
 We apply fight-or-flight reflexes not only to predators, but to data itself.
 We’re not driven only by emotions, of course—we also reason, deliberate.
 But reasoning comes later, works slower—and even then, it doesn’t take place in an emotional vacuum.
 Rather, our quick-fire emotions can set us on a course of thinking that’s highly biased, especially on topics we care a great deal about.
 Consider a person who has heard about a scientific discovery that deeply challenges her belief in divine creation—a new hominid, say, that confirms our evolutionary origins.
 What happens next, explains political scientist Charles Taber of Stony Brook University, is a subconscious negative response to the new information—and that response, in turn, guides the type of memories and associations formed in the conscious mind.
 ‘They retrieve thoughts that are consistent with their previous beliefs,’ says Taber, ‘and that will lead them to build an argument and challenge what they’re hearing.’
 In other words, when we think we’re reasoning, we may instead be rationalizing.
 Or to use an analogy offered by University of Virginia psychologist Jonathan Haidt: We may think we’re being scientists, but we’re actually being lawyers.
 Our ‘reasoning’ is a means to a predetermined end—winning our ‘case’ and is shot through with biases.
 They include ‘confirmation bias,’ in which we give greater heed to evidence and arguments that bolster our beliefs, and ‘disconfirmation bias,’ in which we expend disproportionate energy trying to debunk or refute views and arguments that we find uncongenial.”